chopstyix/OC-Blender-Helper-Addon/README.md

 ## Installation

 * Preferences > Add-ons > Install
-* Select Octane_Helper.zip to install
+* Select **Octane_Helper.zip** to install
+  * Please do not install the zip from the downloaded repository named OC-Blender-Helper-Addon-master.zip
 * Activate it

 ## How to use